Soviet–Afghan War: Soviet personnel strengths and casualties

-Between 25 December 1979, and 15 February 1989, a total of 620,000 soldiers served with the forces in Afghanistan (though there were only 80,000–104,000 serving at one time): 525,000 in the Army, 90,000 with border troops and other KGB sub-units, 5,000 in formations of MVD Internal Troops, and police forces.
+Between 25 December 1979, and 15 February 1989, 620,000 soldiers served with the forces in Afghanistan (though there were only 80,000–104,000 serving at one time): 525,000 in the Army, 90,000 with border troops and other KGB sub-units, 5,000 in formations of MVD Internal Troops, and police forces.
 A further 21,000 personnel were with the Soviet troop contingent over the same period doing various white collar and blue-collar jobs.

 The total official fatalities of the Soviet Armed Forces, Border Troops, and Internal Troops came to 14,453.
 Soviet Army formations, units, and HQ elements lost 13,833, KGB sub-units lost 572, MVD formations lost 28, and other ministries and departments lost 20 men.
 During this period 312 servicemen were missing in action or taken prisoner; 119 were later freed, of whom 97 returned to the USSR and 22 went to other countries.
-However, in reports made by the Russian General Staff, personnel of the 40th Army killed in the war exceeded 26,000.
+In reports made by the Russian General Staff, personnel of the 40th Army killed in the war exceeded 26,000.

 Of the troops deployed, 53,753 were wounded, injured, or sustained concussions and 415,932 fell sick.
 A high proportion of casualties were those who fell ill.
 This was because of local climatic and sanitary conditions, which were such that acute infections spread rapidly among the troops.
 There were 115,308 cases of infectious hepatitis, 31,080 of typhoid fever, and 140,665 of other diseases.
 Of the 11,654 who were discharged from the army after being wounded, maimed, or contracting serious diseases, 10,751 men were left disabled.